Skip to main content

 • you are participating in a practical training programme

 If you are asking about working after Culinary Academy, the position is different.
-Professional hospitality work may involve separate requirements relating to visas, work permits, and local rules.
+Professional hospitality and kitchen work may involve separate requirements relating to visas, work permits, and local rules.

 Did this answer your question?